GoblinArchives/LiminalHorror/Design Framework.md

 Even seemingly mundane spaces are important for modern horror as they are instantly relatable to the players.
 Using the schemas of those at the table we are able to imagine these spaces with vivid detail.
 It is then when you introduce the weird, strange, and horrifying that the juxtaposition hits players (and their characters).

-For more information watch [Empty Rooms: Architecture and Horror Panel](https://www.youtube.com/watch?v=_lFjSFGTBZ4&ab_channel=PlusOneExp)
+For more information watch: [Empty Rooms: Architecture and Horror Panel](https://www.youtube.com/watch?v=_lFjSFGTBZ4&ab_channel=PlusOneExp)

 [back to table of contents](#Table-of-Contents)